 Step-by-Step Introduction Framework

-Here's the proven framework used by successful event organizers across Fortune 500 conferences, industry associations, and professional development events:
+Here's the framework used by successful event organizers across Fortune 500 conferences, industry associations, and professional development events:

 Step 1: Context Setting (15-20 seconds) Open with a specific, relevant challenge or opportunity your audience faces.
 Reference current industry conditions, recent market shifts, or emerging competitive pressures that make AI insights particularly valuable.